-I think one of the reasons why I’m enjoying the Crazy Sexy Diet (CSD) 21-day cleanse so much is because it isn’t radically different from the way I was eating pre-cleanse.
+I think one of the reasons why I’m enjoying the Crazy Sexy Diet 21-day cleanse so much is because it isn’t radically different from the way I was eating pre-cleanse.
 I have always loved fruits, vegetables, legumes, and whole grains.
-The CSD simply takes my preferred way of eating and cleans it up, so to speak.
+The Crazy Sexy Diet simply takes my preferred way of eating and cleans it up, so to speak.
 Instead of reaching for convenience foods like cereal in the mornings (even “healthy” cereals), simple carbs as snacks, and chocolate chips for dessert, I’m instead filling up on lots of produce.

 First thing in the morning:

 Glass of water with lemon.
 Green or peppermint tea.

 Green Smoothie or Juice (at least 16 oz)—mostly vegetables (usually a mix of romaine, celery, carrot, kale, cucumber, etc) and some fruit (grapefruit, lemon, apple, or whatever I’m feeling that day).
 I’ll add half an avocado and/or frozen banana if I’m making a smoothie.

 I make sure to sip this throughout the morning, and if I’m still hungry, I’ll eat a handful of raw almonds to tide me over until lunch.

 Massive salad with chopped romaine or massaged kale (olive oil, lemon juice), a couple tablespoons of hemp seeds, 1/2 an avocado or nuts, and every vegetable I can cram into my giant salad bowl.

 If I feel like something else, I’ll toast a slice or two of gluten-free bread.
 Lately I’ve been enjoying the Food for Life brown rice bread.